opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 **A:** Yes.

 99     The Letter of Confirmation and the Form of Confirmation and Consent would have been sufficient to put the defendant on notice that TPW1 had an obligation to explain the nature and the salient terms of the OCBC Mortgage to the defendant and Mr Kung.
 The Letter of Confirmation stated that both the defendant and Mr Kung acknowledged that TPW1 had “explained to us the nature of \[the OCBC Mortgage\] and the practical consequences it will have for us” and the defendant signed the Letter of Confirmation (see above at \[20\]–\[22\]).
-As already mentioned, the defendant admitted that she had no difficulty understanding the Letter of Confirmation[\[note: 70\]](#Ftn_70) and she was also not deprived of the chance to read the Letter of Confirmation.[\[note: 71\]](#Ftn_71)
+As already mentioned, the defendant admitted that she had no difficulty understanding the Letter of Confirmation[^70] and she was also not deprived of the chance to read the Letter of Confirmation.[^71]

-100    Further, the defendant admitted that it was very important to her that the extent of the mortgage to the plaintiff be limited only to the value of the Property because anything more could have a negative effect on her abilities to provide for her then young family.[\[note: 72\]](#Ftn_72) Thus, the defendant would have been put on notice upon reading the Letter of Confirmation to at least ensure that she understood TPW1’s explanation of the OCBC Mortgage or that she had assurances from TPW1 that the extent of her liabilities under the OCBC Mortgage would not extend beyond the Property.
-I find it difficult to accept that the defendant would sign the Letter of Confirmation when TPW1 had not explained the OCBC Mortgage to her or if she did not understand TPW1’s explanation.[\[note: 73\]](#Ftn_73)
+100    Further, the defendant admitted that it was very important to her that the extent of the mortgage to the plaintiff be limited only to the value of the Property because anything more could have a negative effect on her abilities to provide for her then young family.[^72] Thus, the defendant would have been put on notice upon reading the Letter of Confirmation to at least ensure that she understood TPW1’s explanation of the OCBC Mortgage or that she had assurances from TPW1 that the extent of her liabilities under the OCBC Mortgage would not extend beyond the Property.
+I find it difficult to accept that the defendant would sign the Letter of Confirmation when TPW1 had not explained the OCBC Mortgage to her or if she did not understand TPW1’s explanation.[^73]

 101    With regard to the Form of Confirmation and Consent, this document would further impress upon the defendant the need to enquire or at least take steps to understand the OCBC Mortgage.
 The Form of Confirmation and Consent clearly stated that Mr Kung and the defendant “confirm … our liabilities and obligations to the Bank under the Mortgage No. ID/362804P …” (see above at \[23\] and \[25\]).
 Given that the limit of her liability under the OCBC Mortgage was important to her, any ordinary reasonable person in her shoes would not have signed the Form of Confirmation and Consent if she did not understand the nature of the OCBC Mortgage.
 Similarly, a reasonable person in her shoes who was deeply concerned about her liability would not sign the Form of Confirmation and Consent without receiving any assurances from her solicitors that the OCBC Mortgage was only limited to the value of the Property.

 102    The defendant’s attitude at the signing of the documents on 22 January 2013 was irresponsible if her story was to be believed.
-At the trial, she said the following[\[note: 74\]](#Ftn_74):
+At the trial, she said the following[^74]:

 **Q:** Mdm Yeo, you were able to understand the language in the letter of confirmation.
 You were able to understand the language in the form of confirmation and consent. _Do you accept that you must exercise care and read the mortgage document before you signed it?
 Or are you saying that “oh no, I don’t have to bother I will rely 100 per cent on my lawyers, notwithstanding that I can read the document myself”?
 Which is which?_